ska-telescope/developer.skatelescope.org/src/howto/configure_git.rst

 Developers are strongly encouraged to use a GPG key to sign Git commits.
-The procedure for obtaining a GPG key and uploading it to the GitLab account is described at https://docs.gitlab.com/ee/user/project/repository/gpg_signed_commits/, or got straight to uploading at https://gitlab.com/-/profile/gpg_keys.
+The procedure for obtaining a GPG key and uploading it to the GitLab account is described at https://docs.gitlab.com/ee/user/project/repository/gpg_signed_commits/, or go straight to uploading at https://gitlab.com/-/profile/gpg_keys.

 The only difference from a non signed commit is the addition of the -S flag: